Fujifilm X-T100 vs Nikon W150

 It is notable that the X-T100 has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T100 and the W150 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the W150 followed on from the Nikon W100.
+The W150 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Nikon W150?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.